 - Manufactures and pollutes sensitive ecosystems with more toxic chemicals than they can fend off

 There's little sign these trends are slowing down or reversing.
-Even as the bill comes due for our excesses, the economy is throttled up on building more, encroaching farther, and consuming more than ever.
+Even as the bill for our excesses comes due, the economy is throttled up, building more, encroaching farther, and consuming more than ever.

 The Complex Relationship of AI and Environmental Sustainability

 At first glance, AI might seem like it's just more of the same out-of-control technological progress that is causing sustainability problems in the first place.
-The heavy costs of training modern Large Language Models (LLMs) has a carbon footprint that seems entirely out of scale to their benefits.
+The high costs of training modern Large Language Models (LLMs) have a carbon footprint that seems entirely out of scale to their benefits.

-In fact, it's not just the future where AI will find roles in sustainability efforts.
+In fact, it's not just the future where AI will play a role in sustainability efforts.
 It's already happening.
-In dozens of different fields, in numerous ways, AI is creeping into sustainability projects and making them better and more efficient.
+In dozens of fields and in numerous ways, AI is creeping into sustainability projects, making them better and more efficient.

 Sustainability and AI are working hand in hand in areas such as: